pmndrs/drei/README.md

 ![](https://img.shields.io/badge/-Dom only-red)

-Smooth, springy semi-OrbitControls for presentational purposes.
+Semi-OrbitControls with spring-physics, polar zoom and snap-back, for presentational purposes.
 These controls do not turn the camera but will spin their contents.
+They will not suddenly come to rest when they reach limits like OrbitControls do, but rather smoothly anticipate stopping position.

 ```jsx
 <PresentationControls